lindelwa122/Hacktoberfest-Introduction-To-Programming/README.md

 If you know programming, challenge yourself to complete the challenge in a language you are not familiar with.

 Create a file using your GitHub username like before, you can use the `txt` extension or your preferred language extension.
 Create the file inside the `section-04` folder.

+## Section 5: Practice Makes Progress

+It's time to put into practice all that you have learned so far.
+Choose one of the following problems, if you are new to programming choose the one labeled **easy**.

+**Problem (Easy):** Write a program that takes a positive integer n and returns the sum of the squares of all positive integers smaller than n.

+**Problem:** Write a program that can *make change*.
+Your program should take two numbers as input, one is a monetary amount charged and the other is a monetary amount given.
+It should then return the number of each kind of bill and coin to give back as change for the difference between the amount given and the amount charged.
+The values assigned to the bills and coins can be based on the monetary system of any current or former government.
+Try to design your program so that it returns as few bills and coins as possible.

+Follow these steps to complete the task:

+1. Navigate to the `section-05` folder.
+2. Create a file called `username-reword.txt`.
+Inside rephrase the problem in your own words.
+3. Create a file called `username-divide.txt`.
+Inside divide the problem into small chunks.
+4. Create a file called `username-algorithm.txt`.
+Inside write all the algorithms for your sub-problems.
+5. Convert your algorithms to actual code.
+Use any language of your choice and the extension of the file must be of the chosen language.
+For example, your file name can be `username.js` if you choose JavaScript.